urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/bc/bcwt.md

     ++  base  ?([%atom p=odor] %noun %cell %bean %null)     ::  axils, @ * ^ ? ~

-`++base`, `?` (the irregular form of `$?`) specifies a list of orthoganal cases for the `%axil` tile.
+`++base`, `?` (the irregular form of `$?`) specifies a list of orthoganal cases for the `%axil` mold.

     ~zod/try=> *?(%a %b %c)
     %a